dimircea/MongooseIoT-Extensions/DHTxx/README.md

 ```
 {"humidity":33,"temperature":22,"type":"DHT11"}
 ```

 The `Dht.TypeEL` enumeration contains the following literals: `DHT11`, `DHT21`, `DHT22`.
 Make sure that you are using the right one for your sensor otherwise you'll get incorrect readings.

 The last parameter of the `read` method represents the GPIO pin number and NOT the pin number marked on the board.
-You may also want to chech the following image showing the GPIO pins mapping of an Amica NodeMCU v2 board.
+You may also want to chech the following image showing the GPIO pins mapping for the Amica NodeMCU v2 board.

 ![GPIO pins mapping of an Amica NodeMCU v2 board](docs/img/Amica_NodeMCU_v2_pins.png?raw=true "Amica NodeMCU v2 Pins Mapping").

+## Adding the DHTxx Code to Mongoose-IoT Firmware

+The `src` folder contains the needed files.
+Each file contains notes and comments about where should be copied or where its content must be added to an already existing Mongoose-IoT Firmware source file.

 ## Build the Mongoose-IoT Firmware